moekimora/lostinstarrail/README.md

   - Added option to change the music in Options
   - There's a bug where Silvermane Guards Restricted Zone is always incorrect, even if the guess is correct.
 This is now fixed. (blud made a typo, woopsies)

+## v1.0.6
+- Update: The Xianzhou Luofu
+  - Updated 200+ locations and still updating (i swear it is enormous)
+- Minor bug fixes

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.